Hide

 • Update your pharmacy website to include resources for patients seeking support

-• Urgent care centres are free for Medicare card holders and they are open over the holiday period.
+• Urgent care centres are free for Medicare card holders.

 • More information is available on HealthPathways: these pages will be continuously updated as more services and resources become available.